 Hennepin County Library

 The library offers a number of events and programs for all ages on a number of topics, including reading and writing.
-See this page for events for teens in Eden Prairie and Hopkins, or explore the Hennepin County Library website for more events and resources.
+See this page for upcoming events or explore the Hennepin County Library website for more resources.

 St. Thomas summer reading program